dergigi/dergigi.github.io/projects.md

 ### Sovereign Engineering

-[Sovereign Engineering](https://sovereignengineering.io/) is a 6-week program that brings together 21 participants in Madeira for in-person collaboration, ideation, and building.
-The program focuses on building applications and services for a self-sovereign future, powered by Bitcoin and nostr technologies.
-It operates on five core pillars: in-person intensity, weekly demo days, creative walks, rotating leadership, and a focus on shipping real, usable applications.

-The program has already produced notable projects including Blossom, Nutzaps, Wikifreedia, Nsite, TollGate, Zapstore, and more.
-Every Friday features a Demo Day where participants showcase what they've built, creating a rhythm of show → talk → build that drives momentum and rapid prototyping.
+The best way to build a better future is to, well, build it.
+[Sovereign Engineering](https://sovereignengineering.io/) was created to put the ideas of sovereign technology into practice.
+It started as an experiment: what happens if you bring 21 builders to Madeira for 6 weeks and let them focus on creating tools for a self-sovereign world?
+The result is an intense, in-person program focused on high-bandwidth collaboration and rapid shipping.
+No buzzwords, no bullshit.
+Just building cool shit on Bitcoin and nostr, with a demo day every Friday to hold everyone accountable.

 * Website: [sovereignengineering.io](https://sovereignengineering.io/)
 * Nostr: [sovereignengineering.io](https://npub.world/npub1s0veng2gvfwr62acrxhnqexq76sj6ldg3a5t935jy8e6w3shr5vsnwrmq5)

 ### No Solutions

-[No Solutions](https://sovereignengineering.io/podcast) is a podcast that explores the intersection of freedom and engineering practice.
-Across walking dialogues, the crew circles around the north star that "freedom is an engineering practice."
-The philosophy is to start ugly, ship weekly, and invite the world's critique.
-Momentum replaces perfection, open protocols replace gate-keepers, and conversations on the trail turn wild ideas into code that empowers the individual.

-The podcast is available on various platforms including castr.me, Podcast Index, RSS, and nostr.
+Some of the best ideas aren't born in front of a screen, but on a long walk.
+The [No Solutions](https://sovereignengineering.io/podcast) podcast was born out of the many walks that took place during Sovereign Engineering, based on the simple premise that there are no easy solutions, only trade-offs.
+In a series of walking dialogues, the podcast explores what it means to build a better internet, embracing the idea that freedom is an engineering practice.
+The philosophy is to start ugly, iterate publicly, and keep walking.
+It's a journey, not a destination, and this podcast is its travel log.

 * Website: [sovereignengineering.io/podcast](https://sovereignengineering.io/podcast)
 * Nostr: [no-solutions@sovereignengineering.io](https://npub.world/npub1n00yy9y3704drtpph5wszen64w287nquftkcwcjv7gnnkpk2q54s73000n)